The Lilac Garden at Duniway Park

 In 1936 a generous Portland Garden club member purchased and donated, in the name of The Portland Garden Club, 167 lilac plants from the B.O.
 Case collection of lilacs.

 “B.O.
 Case, a nurseryman in SW Washington, had an important collection of lilacs.
 243 varieties were numbered among a total of 800 plants.
 Case died in 1936 and the collection was offered for sale.
 The widely known collection attracted eager prospective buyers from Seattle and elsewhere in the Northwest.
 Mrs. M. Matthiessen, an active member of the Portland Garden Club, urged that the collection be purchased for the city.
-Negotiating for the club she purchased the collection for two thousand dollars…the club then employed an out of state lilac expert to come to Portland to advise on the site selection, planning and transfer of the lilacs.” (notes from the Garden Club history)
+Negotiating for the club, she purchased the collection for two thousand dollars.
+The club then employed an out of state lilac expert to come to Portland to advise on the site selection, planning and transfer of the lilacs.” (notes from The Garden Club history)

 The garden was built in 1938 in Duniway Park which is itself built over Marquam Gulch, a major drainage off the east slope of Portland’s West Hills.
 A map of the original planting indicates that the lilacs were placed in 12 beds.
 A second major contribution to the garden was made in 1948 when 175 plants were added from the estate of the late Sid Woodbury.
 An additional four beds were added to the garden at this time.